edhowland/vish/Bugs.md

 The solution would to

-- Completely refactor ctx.stack to internal to CodeInterperter and removed from Context.
+- Completely refactor ctx.stack to internal to CodeInterpreter and removed from Context.
 - or, search backword in fr.reverse.find {|f| f.kind_of?
 MainFrame }

 The latter is or should be temporary fix to the former solution!